 Food and Drink

 Although HQ does usually have some snacks during the event, we do not always have food or drinks available, especially during install and deinstall.
-Vendors are not open on the island when the park is closed to the public (ie, before 10am).
 Please plan to bring any food or drink you may need.

 Indoor space for storage, & security